 This is Part 1 of a multi-part series regarding what to say when calling expired listings.

-Love it or dislike the idea of calling expires with a passion, calling expired listings still works in 2023.
+Love it or dislike the idea of calling expires, calling expired listings still works in 2023.

 If you are looking for leads, be sure to also check out our REDX review (where you can also save $150).